 This, my friend, is why it’s so important to make your own homemade laundry detergent!

-When we don’t have time to DIY, we rely on MyGreenFills as a company we can trust to have our backs with non-toxic laundry ingredients.
+When we don’t have time to DIY, we rely on TrulyFree as a company we can trust to have our backs with non-toxic laundry ingredients.

-- 3/4 Cup Arm & Hammer Super Washing Soda Detergent Booster & Household Cleaner
+- ¾ cup Arm & Hammer Super Washing Soda Detergent Booster

-- 3 glass gallon containers (5-gallon heavy duty plastic buckets work as well for mixing)
+- 3 glass gallon containers or 5-gallon buckets

 - Bottle of any citrus essential oil

-- Pour 4 cups hot water into each of the 3 jars.
+- Pour 4 cups hot distilled water into each of the 3 jars.

-- Stir, then add enough cool water to fill each bucket.
+- Stir, then add enough cool water to fill each container.

-Step 1: Begin on your stove top, grating half the bar of soap in a LARGE pot, on low heat.
+Begin on your stovetop, grating half the bar of soap in a LARGE pot on low heat.
 Emphasis on the LARGE….. 🙂 You will see why in Step 4.
-And a cheese grater works just perfect for grating the bar.

-Step 3: Stir Oxiclean and Washing Soda gently into mixture until dissolved.
-This will take 2-3 minutes and the mixture will start to feel frothy and begin to grow.
+Stir Oxiclean and Washing Soda gently into the mixture until dissolved.
+This will take 2-3 minutes, and the mixture will start to feel frothy and begin to grow.
 Now the growing part is the fun part. 😉 Invite the kids in for this.

-Step 5: Once soap has cooled for about 10 minutes add 4 cups of HOT water to each jar.
+Once the soap has cooled for about 10 minutes, add 4 cups of HOT water to each jar.

-Step 7: Stir mixture and add cool water to fill each jar till almost full.
+Stir the mixture and add cool water to fill each jar till almost full.
 Let set overnight to thicken some.